• Skip to main content

 • Lay a sheet of cling film on the bamboo rolling mat, followed by a sheet of nori.

-• Spoon about a quarter of the rice onto the nori, and use the back of a wet spoon to spread it to the edges of the nori sheet.
+• Spoon rice onto the nori, and use the back of a wet spoon to spread it to the edges of the nori sheet.

-• Sprinkle 1 tablespoon sesame seeds and 1 tablespoon black sesame seeds over the rice, then cover it with another sheet of cling film.
-Flip over the nori so that the rice is now face down, and peel off the cling film over the nori sheet.
+• Sprinkle 1 tablespoon sesame seeds and 1 tablespoon black sesame seeds over the rice, and press them down.
+Flip over the nori so that the rice is now face down.

-• Use your sharp, wet knife to trim the ends off the roll, then slice the roll into 8 equal slices.
+• Use your sharp, wet knife to trim the ends off the roll, then slice the roll into 6equal slices.

-• Cut six equal-sized rectangles from the roasted pepper, (save the offcuts for hummus sandwiches... yum!).
+• Cut six equal-sized rectangles from the roasted peppers, (save the offcuts for hummus sandwiches... yum!).
 Turn them skin-side down, then lay a slice of sushi ginger on each one.

 • Take a dessertspoon full of rice, wet your hands, and squeeze and shape it into roughly the same shape as a pepper slice.
 Mould the rice onto the pepper slice with your hands.